 The Verizon DBIR does give us some good news, simulated phishing click-through rates dropped by 1% over last year (after an estimated $490 million was spent on cybersecurity awareness training tools in 2018).

 Sometimes it seems like the bad actors always win over the good guys, but it doesn’t have to be this way.
-Thankfully, there are ways to stop sophisticated phishing attacks, malicious email attachments, and suspicious links in their tracks.
+Thankfully, there are ways to stop sophisticated phishing attacks, malicious email attachments, and suspicious links.
 So, take a breath and reflect on these wise words highlighted in the 2019 Verizon DBIR, “we all have wounds, none of us knows everything, let’s learn from each other.
 Excelsior!”

 When securing email, it’s important to start with the basics and implement email authentication standards like Sender Policy Framework (SPF), DomainKey Identified Mail (DKIM), and Domain-based Message Authentication, Reporting & Conformance (DMARC).
 But sticking to email authentication protocols alone are not enough.
 Organizations need to adopt a holistic approach to securing email.
 A solution that identifies, addresses, and reinforces business processes vulnerable to phishing, delivers real-world user training daily, and offers dynamic detection capabilities.